vivekvjyn/vivek-vijayan/index.md

 2025 – ...

 - Improving and extending the [`compIAM`](https://github.com/MTG/compIAM) repository of datasets, tools, and models for the computational analysis of Carnatic and Hindustani music.
-- Contributed to [`mirdata`](https://github.com/mir-dataset-loaders/mirdata), a dataset loader for widely used MIR datasets.
+- Contributing to [`mirdata`](https://github.com/mir-dataset-loaders/mirdata), a dataset loader for widely used MIR datasets.

 **Music Producer**